Mohak-Tripathi/terrisage-architecture/README.md

 **Layered architecture (Schema → Resolvers → Service → Database).** Resolvers stay thin; services orchestrate and validate; the database layer encapsulates Prisma reads/writes and transactions.

-**Provider-based integrations.** Payments, geocoding, and external services use provider selection via configuration — swap a provider without touching call sites.
+**Provider-based integrations.** Geocoding and external services use provider selection via configuration — swap a provider without touching call sites.

-**Docker-first workflow.** A multi-stage build keeps the production image lean (no TypeScript compiler or dev tooling shipped); Makefile targets standardize migrate/deploy/dev.
+**Docker-first workflow with automated deploys.** A multi-stage build keeps the production image lean (no TypeScript compiler or dev tooling shipped); Makefile targets standardize migrate/deploy/dev.
+The API auto-deploys to Render on push to `staging` or `main`, and the web CRM deploys through Vercel — deliberately simple, but automatic and repeatable, with staging and production separated by branch.

 **Test-driven regression + production observability.** Integration tests lock contracts; Sentry catches production-only failures; health checks + Uptime Robot guard availability.